garunayagami-lang/garunayagami-lang/README.md

 - 🌱 Currently learning **Java, Python & CSS**
 - 💻 Interested in **Software Development**
 - 🔍 Exploring programming and development concepts
-- 🚀 Learning by building projects and practicing
+- 🚀 Learning by building projects and practicing them as well
 - 📚 Always looking forward to learning something new

 ---